Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 When to Find Wood Sorrel

-In tropical climates, it’s often possible to find Wood Sorrel year-round.
-In the United States, it’s possible to forage for Wood Sorrel roughly from spring to fall.
+In tropical climates, it’s often possible to find wood sorrel year-round.
+In the United States, it’s possible to forage for wood sorrel roughly from spring to fall.
 You may find it in early spring in warmer areas like the deep south, but it may not appear until early summer in northern regions.
+Here in Vermont, it’s usually showing up by late May and stays available right through to the first hard frost in late September.

 Wood Sorrel is an herbaceous weed with a rather dainty appearance.
-As the common name false shamrock suggests, it bares some resemblance to a shamrock.
+As the common name false shamrock suggests, it bears some resemblance to a shamrock.

 It’s often found in patches or clumps.
 Oxalis may reproduce and spread in multiple ways, including seeds, stolons, rhizomes, or bulbils, depending on the species.
 Certain species, like Creeping Wood Sorrel (O. corniculata) form low, dense mats while others have a more upright appearance.